-Promotion criteria: to avoid the risk of cultural biases during the hiring process and penalize minority groups, Reformation could consider developing and sharing a policy on transparent promotion criteria.
-According to the 2021 CFDA report, for example, respondents of color expressed that their race/ The results and summary were published in its Q2 ethnicity has had a negative impact on receiving Sustainability Report. raises and promotions in the past (26% employees of colour vs 1% white employees), particularly Black 2021 ASSESSMENT (40%) and Asian (27%) respondents.
+• Promotion criteria: to avoid the risk of cultural biases during the hiring process and penalize minority groups, Reformation could consider developing and sharing a policy on transparent promotion criteria.
+According to the 2021 CFDA report, for example, respondents of color expressed that their race/ ethnicity has had a negative impact on receiving raises and promotions in the past (26% employees of colour vs 1% white employees), particularly Black (40%) and Asian (27%) respondents.

-In line with the industry trends and continual Other initiatives: Reformation could consider improvement, this year's benchmark criteria expanding its DE&I commitment to gender equality, increased by another 15 points this year, leading pay equity, internship and mentorship programs to an even more stringent benchmark.
-This second specifically tailored for people from disadvantaged significant increase reflects the opportunity for global backgrounds.
+• Other initiatives: Reformation could consider expanding its DE&I commitment to gender equality, pay equity, internship and mentorship programs specifically tailored for people from disadvantaged backgrounds.